salomonelli/best-resume-ever/README.md

 ## Contribute

 Feel free to create your own templates.
 Please read this documentation carefully.
-After adding your template please add a preview as in `/public/preview` and add it to the README.
-Compile index.html for github Pages with `npm run readme`.
-If needed, adjust styling of github Pages in `/less/githubPages.less`.
+After adding your template please add a preview of the template to the readme.
+Place .png in `/public/preview`.